Meet the Team

 Bjorn sees individual teens, adults & parents as well as couples & families.
 He also supervises therapists.

-Bjorn practises both at our Runnymede & Bloor location and Chester & Danforth location.
+Bjorn practises both at our Runnymede & Bloor location and Danforth & Chester location.

 Bjorn comes to us from an agency in...Learn More